EmilyHueni/rec-road-trips/README.md

 Examining the trip information (a trip being defined as an origin point in a zip code and a destination point at a rec.gov facility) for the dataset revealed that there were approximately 690K unique possible routes that would need to be created to understand the flow of recreation related road trips throughout the year.

 ## Feature Engineering Workflow of Road Trip Networks
 Being interested in the flow of people over time from their starting location to their destination, the first thing I needed was a quality road network on a large scale.
-Open Street maps provides a road network within its lines dataset that is part of downloadable pbf file for all the US.
+Open Street maps provides a road network within its lines dataset that is part of downloadable PDF file for all the US.
 The full packaged when downloaded is over 7+ gigs.
 Using OGR2OGR and sql where statements to select only the lines table and within that, only the data that is needed, I was able to upload a set of lines representing the major and semi-major roads across most of the US to my RDS postgres instance.
 The resulting lines table contained over 2.5M rows.

 ```
 ogr2ogr -sql "SELECT * FROM lines WHERE lines.highway='motorway' or lines.highway='motorway_link' or lines.highway='primary' or lines.highway='primary_link' or lines.highway='secondary' or lines.highway='secondary_link' or lines.highway='tertiary' or lines.highway='tertiary_link' or lines.highway='trunk'" -f PostgreSQL PG:"host=xxxxxxxxxxx.rds.amazonaws.com port=5432 user='xxxxx' password='xxxxxxx' dbname='postgres'" "us-latest.osm.pbf" --config OSM_MAX_TMPFILE_SIZE 1024